 Only one base modifier attribute, silent, is used with descriptor base attributes.
-For a description of this base modifier, see page E-4.
+See the description of the silent base modifier (on page 98).

 Error Base Attributes

 Occasionally, either the C library or one of the Windows API functions will return error information that must be retrieved separately from the C function that is called.